Sinorbis

 2. Build credibility and your reputation through a professional mobile presence

 We have all had an experience on websites that are not optimised for mobile usage.
-The content is hard to read, and buttons are to small to click on.
+The content is hard to read, and buttons are too small to click on.
 In most cases, we usually abandon the page altogether and find a site that is more user-friendly.
 Now imagine this happening to users who are interested in your business.
 Chinese users will not be able to establish the legitimacy of your brand without viewing your content.

 What’s more, building a mobile responsive site not only builds your reputation online, but offline as well.
 Reputation for a company means everything and giving a bad digital experience might hinder your business success in the long run.